List of countries by traffic-related death rate: List

 The table shows that the highest death tolls tend to be in African countries, and the lowest in European countries.
 The table first lists WHO geographic regions before alphabetically sorted countries.

+(For context, this list shall be cross-referenced with lists of motor vehicles or motorcycles per capita, as numerous countries have low per capita vehicle ownership; being either heavily reliant on motorcycles or public transportation.)